Sensitivity analysis via the proportion of unmeasured confounding: Discussion

 \section{Discussion}

 In this paper, we propose a novel approach to sensitivity analysis in observational studies where the sensitivity parameter is the proportion of unmeasured confounding.
-Our model posits that an unknown fraction $\epsilon$ of the units in the sample is arbitrarily confounded while the rest is not.
-The model is general enough to cover relaxations to the no-unmeasured-confounding assumption already proposed in the literature.
+A strength of our model is that it captures a rich form of unmeasured confounding heterogeneity.
+While even richer models may allow for a more flexible characterization of confounding heterogeneity, we believe our approach strikes a nice balance between complexity and transparency.
+In fact, it captures heterogeneity with just one, intuitive sensitivity parameter: an unknown fraction $\epsilon$ of the units can be arbitrarily confounded while the rest are not.
+The model is general enough to cover some relaxations to the no-unmeasured-confounding assumption already proposed in the literature.
 As $\epsilon$ is varied, lower and upper bounds on the ATE are derived under certain assumptions on the distribution of the confounded units.
 The parameter $\epsilon$ is interpretable and yields a natural one-number summary of a study's robustness to unmeasured confounding, namely the minimal proportion of confounding such that the bounds on the ATE contain zero.
 We provide sufficient conditions to construct both pointwise and uniform confidence bands around the curves tracing the lower and upper bounds on the ATE as a function of $\epsilon$.
 We also describe the asymptotic normality of a $Z$-estimator of $\epsilon_0$; we propose reporting an estimate of $\epsilon_0$ together with a Wald-type confidence interval when discussing results from an observational study.